ahmadiehsan/personal_docs/docs/data_science/ai/llm/prompting/chain_of_thought.md

 ## Few-Shot & Zero-Shot CoT Prompting

-- **Few-Shot:** Combining the original prompt with few-shot prompting.
+- **Few-Shot**: Combining the original prompt with few-shot prompting.
-- **Zero-Shot:** Involves adding "Let's think step by step" to the original prompt.
+- **Zero-Shot**: Involves adding "Let's think step by step" to the original prompt.

 ![](chain_of_thought/image1.png)